vtripath65/ExcGraph/README.md

 - Test on external dataset
 - Shows good extrapolation performance
 - Unlike previous work, no constraint on the size of the chromophores
+- State of the art performance with test error being ~0.1 eV